Find Any Part in 3D: Experiments

 \subsubsection{Failure Modes}

 We observe some limitations of \method: 1) Our model voxel-samples point clouds at the 0.02 resolution (after normalization).
 Fine-grained parts that are not geometrically prominent, such as bottons on a surface, are difficult for a point-cloud-only model like ours.
 2) Because the model is trained to be rotational-equivariant, it tends to make symmetric predictions where all symmetric parts have the same label. \cref{fig:failure_mode} demonstrates an example from the \partnete dataset.
 These limitations point to the complementary nature of the 2D and 3D modalities.
-While lacking in 3D geometry, the 2D modalities can better convey detailed appearance, which allows us to recognize entities such as buttons or inscriptions on a surface.
+While lacking in 3D geometry, the 2D modalities can better convey detailed appearance.
 Combining the image and the point cloud modality is a future direction.